Suffering Back Pain. What Should You Do?

 What About Core Stability Training?

-The current trend in physiotherapy and fitness training is 'core stability training' (back and abdominal muscle control).
+The current physiotherapy and fitness training trend is 'core stability training' (back and abdominal muscle control).

 What If You Do Nothing?